-It is determined that the project complies with the following provisions of the Commercial Cannabis Land Use Ordinance No. 2599 and is not subject to the following requirements.
+It is determined that the project complies with the following provisions of the Commercial Cannabis Land Use Ordinance No. 2599.

-55.4.6.5.6 In TPZ zones and U zones (with a Land Use Designation of Timberland) the use of generators and Mixed-Light cultivation is prohibited.
+55.4.6.5.6 In TPZ zones and U zones (with a Land Use Designation of Timberland) the use of generators and Mixed-Light cultivation are prohibited.